SAP-samples/manage-apis-codejam/exercises/01-open-api-specification/README.md

 ## History of the OpenAPI specification

 The OpenAPI specification was donated to the Linux Foundation under the [OpenAPI Initiative](https://www.openapis.org/) back in 2015.
 Before this, it was known as Swagger specification.
 You might bump into some websites/documentation that still refers to the specification as Swagger or use Swagger and OpenAPI spec interchangeably.
-The proper name is OpenAPI, not Swagger or Open API, and it is how I will refer to it in this blog post.
+The proper name is OpenAPI, not Swagger or Open API, and it is how I will refer to it.

-    [Swagger](https://swagger.io/) is a collection of tools for API development created by [SmartBear Software](https://smartbear.com/).
+> [Swagger](https://swagger.io/) is a collection of tools for API development created by [SmartBear Software](https://smartbear.com/).
 One of its most popular tools, and one that you’ve probably seen around, is [Swagger UI](https://swagger.io/tools/swagger-ui/).
 Swagger UI is commonly embedded in products, to allow developers to test the APIs that they publish.
 You can see a Swagger UI in the SAP Ariba Developer Portal or the API Business Hub Enterprise.
 Unfortunately, people commonly refer to Swagger UI as just Swagger which can be confusing at times.

 ## Why is it important?